Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 Using the -force option may not be a good idea as we will lose track of all the resources being managed by Terraform.
 A better option would be to select that workspace, run the destroy command, and then attempt to delete the workspace again.

-Note: Default workspace cannot be deleted.
+Note: The default workspace cannot be deleted.

-As an additional point, if you don’t want to manage Terraform state, Spacelift can help overcome common state management issues and adds several must-have features for infrastructure management.
+As an additional point, if you don’t want to manage Terraform state, Spacelift can help overcome common state management issues and add several must-have features for infrastructure management.
 It offers an optional sophisticated state backend synchronized with the rest of the application to maximize security and convenience.
 Read more about the state management.

 How to manage variables with Terraform workspaces